Buy Bike Insurance in 60 Seconds⚡

 • Chassis & Engine pencil print*

-• Affidavit that states you lost the RC and has not been recovered
+• An affidavit that states you lost the RC, and it has not been recovered

 • Step 1: The first and foremost thing to do is to file an FIR at the local police station.
 Mention everything about the vehicle, like owner details, chassis number, engine number, and registration number.